BlackOpsOne/BO1-Microsoft-Changes/README.md

 - On the map "Jungle", the swamp is now completely blocked off with a fence as well as a rock next to the ladder walkway.

 ## Miscellaneous
-- The `main` folder contains 60 `.iwd` files now, whereas Steam has `42`.
-These files contain over 9,000 new textures/sounds, some are duplicates (this is the same on Steam but not to this degree).
-  - Some of the last modified dates of the files within these iwd archives go back as far as 2024.
 - Connecting to a lobby on Zombies does not work.
 - FPS will noticably decrease when all 24 zombies are on the map and being looked at.